Course meets Triad Education Program Requirement in specified area.

 Through discussions, guest speakers, readings, and student presentations, this course explores the history, philosophies, approaches, and prospects for outdoor adventure education and recreation.
 Students become familiar with private, state, and federal organizations that offer outdoor adventure education and recreation programming.

-The major goal of this course is to provide students the opportunity to learn and develop those outdoor skills that assist them in living and traveling in a back-country environment.
-Students are given the opportunity to learn about and use specialized equipment associated with back country travel: clothing, backpacks, tents, stoves, and sleeping systems to develop and improve their outdoor living skills and learn about low impact camping and travel.
+The major goal of this course is to provide students the opportunity to learn and develop outdoor skills that assist them in living and traveling in a backcountry environment.
+This is not a survival skills/minimalist course.
+Students learn about and use specialized equipment associated with back country travel: clothing, backpacks, tents, stoves, and sleeping systems to develop and improve their outdoor living skills.
+Leave No Trace camping and travel techniques are employed.
+Students are asked to demonstrate a strong commitment to teach backcountry skills to others in a group setting.
 Students are involved with the planning of a backcountry trip, including route selections, menu and food planning, and logistics.
 There are two required field trips that take place on two separate weekends.

 Many outdoor adventure education/recreation programs and school systems across the country utilize initiatives as part of their program offerings.
 This course is designed to help students learn about a program component that emphasizes the development of self-concept, group cooperation, and physical abilities.
 Students experience a variety of activities including new games and initiatives as well as develop skills in the areas of facilitation and debriefing.